 - Laser lipolysis is a non-invasive sculpting procedure that removes pockets of fat in areas such as the love handles and double chins.
 Since these areas are traditionally plagued by the most stubborn kinds of fat, lipolysis is very effective and can target fat that diets can’t.

-This is nothing new, as genetics have always played a role in selection; however, it is a bonus that male aesthetic treatments are now readily available and socially accepted.
-Practices looking to target these patients need to know how essential it is to understand these driving factors behind the male client, and to adjust their practices accordingly.
+This is nothing new, as genetics has always played a role in selection; however, it is a bonus that male aesthetic treatments are now readily available and socially accepted.
+Practices looking to target these patients need to know how essential it is to understand these driving factors behind the male client and to adjust their practices accordingly.

 Botox is a trademark of Allergan Inc.